We Are… Penn State

 The 2006 film about the November 1970 plane crash tragedy that decimated the Marshall University football team, and its 1971 rise, seems to suggest the “We are” cheer may trace its roots to West Virginia and not State College.

 Frankly, this is a case of Hollywood adjusting history to make a better movie script.
-The Marshall fans do use a “We are” cheer (as do a number of colleges), but media sources that cover the Thundering Herd football program date the beginning of “We are Marshall” to the early 1980’s.
+The Marshall fans do use a “We are” cheer (as do a number of other colleges), but media sources that cover the Thundering Herd football program date the beginning of “We are Marshall” to the early 1980’s.
 In fact, Jack Lengyel, the coach who led the re-birth of the Marshall program, has said that the “We are Marshall” chant has no ties to the aftermath of the 1970 tragedy.

 NOTE: Penn State interestingly has some ties to Marshall’s coaching search that followed the 1970 disaster.
 Long time Penn State assistant Bob Phillips reportedly declined the job and, before Lengyel was hired, Dick Bestwick (who later coached at Virginia 1976-81) actually held the job for less than a week before quitting and returning to Georgia Tech as an assistant.
 Bestwick was a grad student at Penn State in the early 1950’s.